Eli Leonard was born on July 1, 1831 in Fayette County, PA, the eldest son of Benjamin and Sarah (Harbaugh) Leonard.

 In about 1880, when he was 21 years of age, Charles married 24-year-old Mary Emma Mayhorn (1856-1928), who was three years older than he.
 (Her birthdate also has been given as May 13, 1858, shortening the age gap if true.)
 She was the daughter of Nathan and Bertha (Davis) Mayhorn.

-They had eight children, of whom five are known -- James Leonard, Elsie Leonard, Ira Smith Leonard, Elmer Lloyd Leonard and Raymond V. Leonard.
-Two of the children died young before the year 1910.
+They together produced a brood of eight children, of whom five are known -- James Leonard, Elsie Leonard, Ira Smith Leonard, Elmer Lloyd Leonard and Raymond V. Leonard.
+Two died young before the year 1910.

 Mary fractured her femur on April 12, 1928, and within a week her lungs began to become congested.
 Her health failed rapidly and she died in Brownsville General Hospital on April 22, 1928, at the age of 69.
 She rests for all time in Taylor Cemetery.